Not an American user?

-Once again, the player is dropped together with his squad into the target zones to fulfill different objectives and neutralise any threat using a vast array of real-world weaponry including more than 300 new units, weapons and vehicles like the H-64 Apache, MH-47 Chinook, AH/MH-6 Littlebird, Stryker, M3 Bradley, T-55, BTR-60, M113, UH-1H, FN FAL from several different factions including the US Army, United Nation, Takistani Army and Guerillas.
-As opposed to the main game, the player will however not only take on the role of an infantry soldier but also play as a tank commander or a helicopter-pilot throughout the campaign.
-To get started, a new 15 mission long tutorial awaits where the player step after step learns how to control his soldier as well as all the equipment including the all-new Unmanned Arial Vehicles with which he can guide missiles over great distances into the target.
+Once again, the player is dropped together with his squad into the target zones to fulfill different objectives using a vast array of real-world weaponry, including more than 300 new units, weapons and vehicles like the UAV (unmanned aerial vehicle), H-64 Apache, MH-47 Chinook, AH/MH-6 Littlebird, Stryker, M3 Bradley, T-55, BTR-60, M113, UH-1H, and FN FAL, used by factions including the US Army, the United Nations, the Takistani Army and the Guerillas.
+Unlike the main game, the player can play not only as infantry, but can also play as a tank commander or helicopter pilot throughout the campaign.
+The game includes a new 15-mission tutorial.

-Besides the campaign, the add-on once again features seven unique scenarios, a weapons chamber the player can play around in to unlock additional weaponry and a powerful but complex editor that allows him to create his own missions.
-Also back is multiplayer for featuring Deathmatch, Team-Deathmatch, Capture the Flag, Coop and more - this time for sometimes up to more than 100 players at the same time thanks to the three new Central Asia style large maps with urban, desert and mountainous terrain featuring a fully destructible and interactive environment now can support 100+ players on a server.
+In addition to the campaign, the add-on features seven unique scenarios, a weapons chamber the player can play around in to unlock additional weaponry, and a powerful but complex editor that allows him to create his own missions.
+Also back is multiplayer modes featuring Deathmatch, Team-Deathmatch, Capture the Flag, Co-op and more.
+New, large Central-Asia-style maps with urban, desert and mountainous terrain featuring a fully destructible and interactive environment now can support 100+ players on a server.

 - "ArmA II オペレーション アローヘッド" -- Japanese spelling